 What Is A Bucket List?

 If you’ve never made a bucket list before, they’re so much fun!

 A lot of people have bucket lists full of items they want to do sometime in their life.
-Maybe a travel bucket list of places they want to travel or a seasonal bucket list of things they want to do this summer.
+Maybe a travel bucket list of places they want to travel or a seasonal bucket list (like this Christmas bucket list) of things they want to do during a specific season.
 It’s basically a list of things you want to accomplish within a set amount of time.

 While some people like to put together say a lifetime bucket list, I prefer to make bucket lists for short periods of time such as the summer.